snowman-repos/book/project_managers/README.md

 So how can you help?
 Be a stress sponge.
 Back to the e-mail example, ensure you are copied in on all project-related e-mails.
 Yep, all of them.
 That way you have an eye on to whom issues are being directed and can step in if needs be.
 By reducing their stress, they work better, which means that eventually you have less to be stressed about.
 So the stress dividends pay off later.

 > It should be assumed that part of the role is to basically take crap on behalf of your team in such a way that they don’t even get a whiff of it, even if they’re the cause of it.
+Your job is to keep your team positive, motivated and focussed on their job – and if this means taking some crap you know you don’t deserve then so be it.

 > _- Sam Barnes_

 You also need to shield your team from information that they personally don't need to worry about.
 In the same way, your boss isn't troubling you with the organisation's overall financial situation, the office space rent, employee health cover, taxes etc. Anything client-related, for instance, can stay between you and the client manager.
 Anything code-related can filter down to the developer.
+Sam Barnes' crap analogy is an excellent one.
+He goes on to note that if you can't take the crap then you have no place in any management role.